jyutzler/Bridge-Systems/system.md

 #### Signing off at Game
 Any bid of game is a sign-off, though partner can proceed with a maximum (see Slam Bidding).

+#### New Minor Forcing
+A new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.
+When more than one minor is available (1♥-1♠;1NT-2m), it tends to show a stopper for NT.

+1♣ — 1♠

+1NT (or 2♣) — 2♦ (forcing)

+After New Minor Forcing, opener must describe his hand further.
+* 2 of responder's suit: 3-card support, minimum
+* 3 of responder's suit: 3-card support, extras (preacceptance)
+* 2 of other major: 4 cards, minimum
+* 3 of other major: 4 cards, extras (preacceptance)
+* 2NT: minimum
+* 3NT: to play (maximum)

+If opener has rebid 1NT,
+rebids should be designed to find a suit contract.
+* raise new minor: extras, stopper, forcing to 3NT or higher

+If opener has rebid his suit,
+rebids should be designed to find a 3NT contract
+* raise other minor: 4-cards, extras
+* rebid opener's suit: retreat (minimum, no stopper in new minor)

 ## Two Over One
 By an unpassed hand, a two-over-one response shows 13+ points and 4+ cards